belajarpowershell/belajarpowershell.github.io/docs/deploy-k3s-applications/300-ArgoCD/303-certmanager.md

 `Nb : use namespace cert-manager`

-Once the certmanager is installed.
+`cert-manager` is now installed.

+To configure `cert-manager`  a certificate authority is required.
+In production networks you can use  providers like `lets-encrypt`  but that added complexity as you will need a valid domain name .
+As this lab is to test deployments we can use self signed certificates.
+They function just as a public CA but they are not recognized by the web browsers.

-Create a CA ( self signed Certificate Authority)
+#### Create a CA ( self signed Certificate Authority)